Dr David Weinkove

 Bacteria and Ageing

 Animals have co-evolved with microbes, so understanding these interactions is vital to understanding animal biology.
+The human gut microbiota is an area of intense study but it is difficult to do controlled experiments

 In the lab, C. elegans is cultured with the live bacteria Escherichia coli as a food source.
 We study both E. coli and C. elegans to understand this animal: microbe interaction.